BhathiyaVicum/BhathiyaVicum/README.md

 - **AWS Cloud Services** (EC2, S3, Lambda, RDS)
 - **AI/ML Fundamentals** with Python
 - **Containerization** with Docker & Kubernetes

 ---

+## 🤝 Open Source & Collaboration

+- 🌍 Open to contributing to meaningful open-source projects
+- 💡 Interested in DevOps, Web Apps, and AI-based solutions
+- 🚀 Always ready to collaborate and learn from the community

+---